Lacrymology/states/firewall/doc/pillar.rst

 firewall:filter:tcp
 ~~~~~~~~~~~~~~~~~~~

-List of TCP ports which are allowed to access from outside.
+List of :ref:`glossary-TCP` ports which are allowed to access from outside.

 Default: Empty list (``[]``).